McDonald's Faces $900M Lawsuit From Ice Cream Machine Repair Startup

 The tech firm developed a product that could adjust the machines' downtime and notify customers with digital alerts.
-Pointing to McDonald's broken soft-serve machines, Kytch founders Jeremy O'Sullivan and Melissa Nelson assert that the food chain and Taylor Company, the machine manufacturer, conspired to maintain a monopoly that costs franchisees thousands.
+Pointing to broken McDonald's soft-serve machines, Kytch founders Jeremy O'Sullivan and Melissa Nelson assert that the food chain and Taylor Company, the machine manufacturer, conspired to maintain a monopoly that costs franchisees thousands of dollars.

-According to the suit, Kytch says their product was the only device on the market capable of fixing the ice cream machines.
+In the lawsuit, Kytch says its product was the only device on the market capable of fixing the ice cream machines.
 The suit alleges that after the National Owners Association (of McDonald's franchisees) endorsed Kytch, McDonald's and Taylor attempted to create their own competing tech based on Kytch's software -- a similar product "that would prevent Kytch from fixing the machines."

 Additionally, Kytch alleges that McDonald's made up false safety allegations that mislead customers into believing Kytch's tech could cause serious injury.
-Kytch says the ongoing campaign ruined their business.
+Kytch says the ongoing campaign ruined its business.

 In the past, McDonald's has acknowledged that its ice cream machines haven't been the most reliable.
 In 2020, the company joked about it on Twitter.

-The fast food chain disputes the allegations and said that the lawsuit is baseless.
+The fast food chain disputes the allegations and says that the lawsuit is baseless.

 "McDonald's owes it to our customers, crew and franchisees to maintain our rigorous safety standards and work with fully vetted suppliers in that pursuit.
 Kytch's claims are meritless, and we'll respond to the complaint accordingly," the company said in a statement to CNET.